830Utpal/PrepArena/README.md

 📌 AI Services: Vapi AI, Google Gemini
 📌 Validation: Zod
 ```
 Can check out from the deployed link on vercel
+Made it as a project for solution challenge hackathon - GDG MNNIT ALLAHABAD
+Team name= Hoodie_Dedo